If you’re a marketer, then this probably isn’t breaking news to you: costs are rising and budgets are shrinking.

 More than half of the buyers surveyed are willing to share information about themselves and their needs in exchange for a personalized website experience.

 - Practice and special initiative campaigns.
-From recruiting to special initiatives, geographic locations and complex practices, professional services firms are increasingly looking for new strategies to attract and engage specific audiences.
-Whether it’s a microsite, focused business development collateral, video, digital advertising or a combination of activities, specialized campaigns with measurable goals are a priority for many firms in 2023.
+Professional services organizations are actively seeking fresh approaches to attract and engage targeted audiences, such as campaigns aimed at recruitment, special initiatives, specific geographic regions or industry-focused services.
+Be it a microsite, focused business development collateral, video, digital advertising or a combination of activities, specialized campaigns will be a priority for many organizations in 2024.

-With the end of the year fast approaching, now is the time to make sure your firm’s 2023 budget includes your high-priority strategic marketing investments.
-Get started today by scheduling a meeting with Dawn Michalak, Director of Business Development.
+Want more ideas?
+With the end of the year fast approaching, now is the time to make sure your firm’s 2024 budget includes your high-priority strategic marketing investments.
+Get a jump start today by scheduling a meeting with Dawn Michalak, Director of Business Development.